fogus/trammel/README.md

     (use '[trammel.core :only (defconstrainedrecord)])

     (defconstrainedrecord Foo [a 1 b 2]
+	  "Foo record fields are expected to hold only numbers."
       [(every? number? [a b])]
       Object
       (toString [this] (str "record Foo has " a " and " b)))